Wa `alaykum As-Salamu wa Rahmatullahi wa Barakatuh.

 5- There is nothing wrong in commemorating this special event so long as there is nothing wrong committed in this regard and it is done for Almighty Allah’s sake.

-In his response to your question, Sheikh `Atiyyah Saqr, former head of Al-Azhar Fatwa Committee, states:
+In his response to your question, Sheikh Atiyyah Saqr, the late head of Al-Azhar Fatwa Committee, states:

 There are three points to be discussed in handling the question in hand: